KyleM157/jettywatch/index.markdown

 | 17:15  | L      |          0.26 |
 | 23:37  | H      |          4.29 |

 Another Nor'easter is expected to pass through our region 11/09-11/10 setting up surf for Monday 11/10.
-Too far out at this point for details, but I'd expect another wind switch setup with powerful offshore wind and quickly dropping surf.
+Too far out at this point for details, but I'd expect another wind switch setup with moderate offshore wind and quickly dropping surf.
 Models have trended down this week, but it still looks doable early AM on the lower tide.

-Notes: Far out; check back later.
+As of right now, I'd expect waves in the waist high range with clean conditions and decent shape.
+Too early to be sure.

+Notes: There will probably be something around, but it won't be anything special.
+I'd plan on getting on it early.

+Best board: Longboard or groveler

 ## Forecast Note